 In this case, hanging out in the cross-hairs is a good idea.
-Position a fan across from a window, so the wind from outside and the fan combine in a cooling cross-breeze.
+Position a fan across from a window.
+Therefore the wind from outside and the fan combine in a cooling cross-breeze.
 Feeling fancy?
 Go buck-wild and set up multiple fans throughout the room to make the airflow even more boisterous.

 9. Pamper your pulses.

 Need to cool down, stat?
 To chill out super-fast, apply ice packs or cold compresses to pulse points at the wrists, neck, elbows, groin, ankles, and behind the knees.

 I can’t vouch for its effectiveness, but I found the chillow — a high-tech pad that stays cool through water circulation—seems like a genius idea.